inforlife/process/services/codeship.md

 # [CodeShip Pro](http://codeship.com/features/pro)

+CodeShip is a hosted continuous integration and delivery system.

 To integrate the GitHub Repository with CodeShip Pro, the following steps are executed.

 - We add a Dockerfile to the repository.